Boman Framji Chhapgar

-Boman Framji Chhapgar (1 January 1931 - 5 August 2018) was an Indian marine biologist who specialized in carcinology.
+Boman Framji Chhapgar (1 January 1931 – 5 August 2018) was an Indian marine biologist who specialized in carcinology.
 The author of popular accounts on marine biology under the pen-name of "beefsea", several new species of crab, mantis shrimp and fishes have been described by him.

 Early life and education

 Boman Framji Chhapgar was born on 1 January 1931 in Bombay to Parsi parents Banoobai and Framji Chhapgar.
-After completing school at Bharda New High School in 1944, he studied microbiology and zoology at St. Xavier’s College, graduating in 1948 with microbiology as his main subject.
+After completing school at Bharda New High School in 1944, he studied microbiology and zoology at St. Xavier's College, graduating in 1948 with microbiology as his main subject.
 He also obtained a second Bachelor of Science (Honours) degree from the Royal Institute of Science, Bombay with zoology.
-In 1951 he joined the Taraporewala Marine Biological Station (attached to the Taraporewala Aquarium), affiliated to the University of Bombay as its first M. Sc. student.
+In 1951 he joined the Taraporewala Marine Biological Station (attached to the Taraporewala Aquarium), affiliated to the University of Bombay as its first MSc student.
 In 1954 he was awarded the Shri Vicaji D. B. Taraporevala Senior Research scholarship.
-He registered for a Ph.D. in 1972 completing it in 1976.
+He registered for a PhD in 1972 completing it in 1976.
 In 1957, he was selected for the UNESCO Marine Biology Refresher Course, which he successfully completed the following year.

 He also trained as a scuba diver and took an interest in scouting and hiking.

 Career

 Dr Chhapgar joined the Department of Fisheries, Bombay State in 1955 as a junior research assistant.
 He moved on to become a senior research assistant, biologist, superintendent of fisheries and later an assistant director of fisheries, taking up postings at a various locations, including Kolhapur, Satara and Sangli Districts.
 From 1959 to 1965 he served as curator of the Taraporewala Aquarium.

-He participated in the International Indian Ocean Expedition (1959–64) aboard the USS Anton Bruun (from Madras to Vishakhapatnam) and INS Kistna (Cochin to Port Blair to Madras, 1961-1965) and on the maiden cruise of the Indian oceanographic vessel ORV Sagar Kanya (from Marmagao to Mombasa) in 1983 to study the monsoon in the Arabian Sea.
+He participated in the International Indian Ocean Expedition (1959–64) aboard the USS Anton Bruun (from Madras to Vishakhapatnam) and INS Kistna (Cochin to Port Blair to Madras, 1961–1965) and on the maiden cruise of the Indian oceanographic vessel ORV Sagar Kanya (from Marmagao to Mombasa) in 1983 to study the monsoon in the Arabian Sea.

 In 1973 he joined the Bhabha Atomic Research Centre to study aquatic radioactivity and its impact on the marine environment.
 He retired in 1987.